-To enable password recovery:

-- 1. Select the Enable Password Recovery check box. - 2.
+- > To set up password recovery: - 1.
+Select the Enable Password Recovery check box. - 2.
 Select two security questions and provide answers to them. - 3.
 Click Apply to save your changes.

-When you use your browser to access the router, the log in window displays.
+When you use your browser to access the router, the login window displays.
 If password recovery is enabled, when you click Cancel, the password recovery process starts.
 You can then enter the saved answers to the security questions to recover the password.